ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-16-how-to-paint-a-room-check-top-colors-and-painting-ideas-2020.md

 toc: true
 promoted: false
 update_date: 2020-04-16
 title: How to Paint a Room?
-Top Trendy Colors and Painting Ideas 2020
+Check Top Colors and Painting Ideas 2020
 description: "Planning a little makeover? \U0001F3A8 No idea how to paint the room?
-  \U0001F449 Check what colors are the best - give your interior a new look with those painting techniques!"
+  \U0001F449 Check what colors are the best.
+Give your interior a new look with those painting techniques!"
 intro: Are you planning a small makeover but you have no idea how to paint walls so that the room looks stylish and trendy?
 Choosing the right color for a room is a